greenelab/meta-review/manuscript.md

 Our review attracted 27 authors from 20 different institutions who were not determined in advance.
 We wrote entirely in the open without restrictions on who was welcome to contribute.
 Although we requested that some authors participate for their specific expertise, most discovered the manuscript organically through conferences or social media and independently decided to contribute.
-To coordinate this effort, we developed a manuscript writing process using the Markdown language, the GitHub software development platform [@1Dv0Jpu5J], and our new Manubot tool [@1B7Y2HVtw; @cTN2TQIL] for automating manuscript generation.
+To coordinate this effort, we developed a manuscript writing process using the Markdown language, the [GitHub software development platform](https://github.com/greenelab/deep-review/), and our new [Manubot](https://github.com/greenelab/manubot) tool for automating manuscript generation.

 ### Manubot